hrishikeshsathyian/tp/docs/DeveloperGuide.md

 * 5a.
 Contact information provided is in an invalid format.

   5ai.
-HappilyEverAfter shows an error message.
+HappyEverAfter shows an error message.

     Use case resumes at step 2.